Juneau Soccer Club FAQs

 Q: What do Juneau Soccer Club membership fees cover?

-A: JSC fees cover the basics of running a year-round high quality competitive youth soccer program in Juneau.
-Included are: contract costs for Director and Assistant Director of Coaching, JSC Admin Services provider, high school ATP coaches, clinics and goal keeping assistant coaches, 400+ hours rental of Dimond Park Field House, gym and outdoor field rental, Alaska Youth Soccer Association dues (includes insurance), modest competitive team coach stipends, coach licensing training.
+A: JSC fees cover the basics of running a year-round high-quality competitive youth soccer program in Juneau.
+Included are: 400+ hours rental of Dimond Park Field House, gym and outdoor field rental, Alaska Youth Soccer Association dues (includes insurance), contract for Director of Coaching, modest competitive team coach stipends, and coach licensing training.

-In recent years JSC has also been able to provide competitive team uniforms, practice shirts and t-shirts, balls, goals and other equipment through an annual CBJ youth activity grant.
-That grant along with other club funds has contributed some money to offset competitive team tournament costs and to helping fund local tournaments, such as the annual Whitehorse Exchange, 3v3 World Cup, and more.
+In recent years JSC has also been able to provide competitive team uniforms, practice shirts and t-shirts, balls, goals, and other equipment through an annual CBJ youth activity grant.

 Q: Do I really need to pay my fees at the time of registration?